Heniker/web-2fa/README.md

 should not be part of main bundle (use lazy-loading)

 todo:
-test qr code support on mobile test app with all permisions off
+inform user about local data storage. make note for user to set up sync with g.cloud. test qr code support on mobile test app with all permisions off